7 Ways to Deliver the Best Onboarding Experience for New Hires

 These recruitment metrics allow you to measure the success of your hiring goals, track progress on internal recruiting benchmarks, and see how you compare with the market.

-Top 10 Frequently used Recruitment Metrics to track in 2023
+Top 20 Frequently used Recruitment Metrics to track in 2024

 1. Time to Fill

 You can use this recruitment metric to optimize your talent strategy.
-By monitoring time to fill, you gain a better understanding of the time it takes to fill or replace a position, and identify which factors cause delays (such as industry and type of position).
+By monitoring time to fill, you gain a better understanding of the time it takes to fill or replace a position and identify which factors cause delays (such as industry and type of position).

 2. Time to Hire

-Time to hire refers to the number of days between a candidate applying for the position and accepting the job offer.
+Time to hire refers to the days between a candidate applying for the position and accepting the job offer.
 This recruitment metric measures how fast each step of your recruitment process moves, zeroing in on bottlenecks and inefficiencies that create slowdowns.

-3. Application Completion Rate
+4. Application Completion Rate

 The application completion rate refers to the number of candidates who completed the job application process versus those who started but didn’t finish it.
 A low application completion rate can signal process issues.
 This allows you to see where to streamline processes to provide a better candidate experience and not miss out on top talent.

-4. Offer Acceptance Rate
+5. Offer Acceptance Rate

 A low rate is typically a sign of a lackluster employee value proposition for things like compensation and benefits.
 These insights can help you fine-tune your offering to be competitive with the talent market and create more transparent job postings.

-5. Probation Rate
+6. Probation Rate

 Quality of hire is measured by how quickly a candidate adjusts to their role and how well their performance is rated within their first year.